metamath/lamp-guide/docs/index.md

 You can use fragment selectors to select one or two statement(s) before starting a global substitution.
-When you press the global substitution icon, a copy of the first fragment (in displayed order) will be placed in the "Match what" field, while a copy of the second fragment (if any) will be placed in the "Match with" field.
+When you press the global substitution icon, a copy of the first fragment selected will be placed in the "Match what" field, while a copy of the second fragment selected (if any) will be placed in the "Match with" field.
 You can use the
 icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)